alexaibio/teaching_content/Transformers/attention.md

 Apple = weight * Apple + weight * is + weight * fruit

-of cource the weight coeffisions will be calculated in such a way that Apple initial embeddings will still play a crucial role, but it still be adjusted to be close in space to a word which is important to understanding , in our case to fruit
+of course the weight coeffisianrs will be calculated in such a way that Apple initial embeddings will still play a crucial role, but it still be adjusted to be close in space to a word which is important to understanding , in our case to fruit

-It is impoortant to understant the key advantages of self-attention, the fact that that embedding correction is dont not by expensive training but by simple matrix multiplication.
+It is impoortant to understant the key advantages of self-attention, which is the fact that that embedding correction is do not achived by expensive training but by simple matrix multiplication.
 So, no parameters for traning!
 That is important

-## Example: Input word embeddings
+## Example: Start from fixed Input word embeddings
-For example we have a sentence of 5 words.
+Lets start from a sentence of 5 words.

-Lets assume we already calculated embeddings for all these five words.
+Lets assume we already have embeddings for all these five words.
 They might be calculated by some methods above or even have a random initial values and supposed to be trained later.
-But out assumptions that those embeddings already reflect some relationships between these words, for example the similarity between apple and garden is higher then between apple and phone.
+But out assumptions is that those embeddings already reflect some relationships between words, for example the similarity between apple and garden is higher then between apple and phone.

-Lets imagine now that  the length of these embeddings is 3.
+Now lets imagine that the length of these embeddings vectors is 3.
 So we have an embedding matrix like this

 ![Initial embeddings table](img/emb1.png)